guilhermejccavalcanti/s3m/README.md

 ### Build

 We run [Gradle](https://github.com/guilhermejccavalcanti/jFSTMerge/blob/master/build.gradle) as build tool, alongside a wrapper.
 One can build the tool in command line running `gradlew build`.
+Additionally, [here](https://github.com/guilhermejccavalcanti/jFSTMerge/blob/master/documentation/setup-eclipse.pdf) you can find a two-step setup guide on the Eclipse IDE.

 ### Testing